-Finding 2024-001 Financial Reporting and Close Process - Significant Deficiency in Internal Control Over Financial Reporting

-- Criteria Management is responsible for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America (GAAP); this includes the design, implementation, and maintenance of internal controls relevant to the preparation and fair presentation of the financial statements that are free from material misstatement.
-Management is also responsible for analysis and implementation of new accounting pronouncements. - Condition Opening net position didn't agree to the ending net position as reported in the financial statements as of June 30, 2023 by approximately \$12 million. - Cause This issue has been recurring, with prior year adjustments historically not being accurately recorded.
-In FY 24, an adjustment intended to reconcile the net position was mistakenly applied, leading to the variance.
+Financial Reporting and Close Process - Significant Deficiency in Finding 2023-001 Internal Control Over Financial Reporting Criteria Management is responsible for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America (GAAP); this includes the design, implementation, and maintenance of internal controls relevant to the preparation and fair presentation of the financial statements that are free from material misstatement.
+Management is also responsible for analysis and implementation of new accounting pronouncements.
+Condition Opening net position didn't agree to closing net position by approximately \$8 million.
+Cause Opening net position was affected by a prior year adjustment not posted and is related to a report-writing issue.
 Effect or Potential Opening net position needed adjustment.
-Effect

-Recommendation We recommend that management enhance procedures and controls over financial reporting and close process, including reconciliations of opening net position to prior year's closing net position.
+Effect Recommendation We recommend that management enhance procedures and controls over financial reporting and close process, including reconciliations of opening net position to prior year's closing net position.
+Views of Responsible

-Views of Responsible Management concurs with the finding.
+Management concurs with the finding.
 See corrective action plan.
-Officials: